nubara300/shop-nultien/README.md

 ### SQL Server
-- In the case of using databse an instance of sql server is required for the project to work.
+- In the case of using database, an instance of sql server is required for the project to work.
 - After setting up connection string on project startup small database will be created.

 ## Tests